EESSI/docs/docs/site_build/site_cvmfs.md

     fi
 ```

-6. Regenerate the `.cvmfscatalog` files by publishing an empty transaction
+**6. Regenerate the `.cvmfscatalog` files by publishing an empty transaction**

 This is already taken care of by the `$INGEST_SCRIPT` in the step above.
-If you don't want to use that scrip0t, you'll have to implement this step yourself.
+If you don't want to use that script, you'll have to implement this step yourself.

-7. Open a new transaction, update the Lmod cache for your site installs, and publish the transaction
+**7. Open a new transaction, update the Lmod cache for your site installs, and publish the transaction**

 This is already taken care of by the `$INGEST_SCRIPT` in step 5 above.
 If you don't want to use that script, you'll have to implement this step yourself.

-8. Cleanup local files
+**8. Cleanup local files**

 ``` { .bash .copy }
     # ---- Clean up local copies ----